Gruntfuggly/todo-tree/README.md

 Show a debug channel in the output view.

 **todo-tree.general.rootFolder** (`""`)
 By default, any open workspaces will have a tree in the view.
 Use this to force another folder to be the root of the tree.
-You can include environment variables and also use ${workspaceFolder}. e.g. `"todo-tree.rootFolder": "${workspaceFolder}/test"` or `"todo-tree.rootFolder": "${HOME}/project"`. *Note: Other open files (outside of the rootFolder) will be shown (as they are opened) with their full path in brackets.*
+You can include environment variables and also use ${workspaceFolder}. e.g. `"todo-tree.general.rootFolder": "${workspaceFolder}/test"` or `"todo-tree.general.rootFolder": "${HOME}/project"`. *Note: Other open files (outside of the rootFolder) will be shown (as they are opened) with their full path in brackets.*

 **todo-tree.general.tags** (`["TODO","FIXME"]`)
 This defines the tags which are recognised as TODOs.
 This list is automatically inserted into the regex.